amaanq/coc.rs/README.md

 struct Handler;

 #[async_trait]
-impl crate::events::EventHandler for S {
+impl events::EventHandler for S {
     /// Next we bring the player method in scope, and define the behaviour async fn player(&self, _old_player: Option<player::Player>, _new_player: player::Player) {
         println!("new player")